 12 May 2004

 The Alty Youth team did the double this season winning the NWYA Premier Division and the Premier Cup.
-I am grateful to Jo Ryan for the picture above of Jack Crompton, the Man Utd legend, presenting the NWYA Premier Division trophy.
+This was despite supplying players such as Steve Lunt and Kieran Lugsden to the first team on a regular basis.
+So, why not come along and show your support for George Heslop and Niel Thomason's team at their Presentation Night and Buffet on 22 May (7.30pm) in the Noel White Suite at Moss Lane?
+Tickets (£5 including buffet and disco) are available via Jo Ryan, to whom I am also grateful for the picture above of Jack Crompton, the Man Utd legend, presenting the NWYA Premier Division trophy.

 9 May 2004

-The Marine site has a report on the Alty Youth v Marine A match last Monday.
-Describing the winning goal it says "Marine were convinced that Lunt was offside but under the new rules Luntís goal seemed to be legitimate".
+MARINE VIEWThe Marine site has a report on the Alty Youth v Marine A match last Monday.
+Describing the winning goal it says "Marine were convinced that Lunt was offside but under the new rules Lunt’s goal seemed to be legitimate".
 So, "Marine had to settle for joint runners up with St Helens College with Altrincham worthy champions".

 5 May 2004